Skip to main content

 Overview

 A docstring is a text description inside a function that explains what it does.
+A typical docstring may include:

-• Shown when using the help() function
+• What the function does

 help(round)